Nagaoka ferromagnetism in semiconductor artificial graphene

 where $1 / r_{ij}$ is the Coulomb interaction between the electrons, $V(\textbf{r}_{i})$ is the total potential energy of the confining potentials, and $k$ is the spring constant of quadratic gate potential located at the center of the system which controls the finite size effects.
 Typical material properties for GaAs, effective electron mass $m^{*} = 0.067 m_{0}$ and dielectric constant $\epsilon = 12.4$, are used.
 Corresponding effective Bohr radius is $a^{*}_{0} = 9.794$ nm, and the effective Hartree energy is $11.857$ meV.
 The honeycomb array of potential wells is modeled using gaussian-like functions \cite{AG_theoretical_3,PhysRevB.108.L161114},

 where $V_{0}$ is the potential depth, $\rho$ is the radius and $s$ is the sharpness of the potential wells. $\textbf{R}_{0}$ is the location of the potential wells.
 In our numerical calculations, dot-to-dot distance was fixed to $a=50$ nm.
-The sharpness value $s$ was fixed, as well, to $s = 1.4$ which is the intermediate point between gaussian ($s = 1$) and muffin-tin like ($s = 2.8$) potentials \cite{PhysRevB.108.L161114}.
+The sharpness value $s$ was fixed, as well, to $s = 1.4$ which is the intermediate point between gaussian ($s = 1$) and muffin-tin like ($s = 2.8$) potentials (The results are expected to remain robust under $s$ parameter variation \cite{PhysRevB.108.L161114}).
 The spring constant of the quadratic gate potential was kept at $k = 3.56 \times 10^{-4}$ meV/nm$^2$ to reduce finite size effects \cite{PhysRevB.108.L161114}.
+In contrast to our previous work, where charge neutrality was maintained and the total energy was constrained near zero by tuning the confining potential $V_{0}$ \cite{PhysRevB.108.L161114}, the present study relaxes this restriction and instead employs a deeper confining potential $V_{0}$ to induce Nagaoka ferromagnetism.

-Our VMC and DMC calculations were performed using Slater-Jastrow trial wave functions constructed from three different types of orbitals: (i) Gaussian functions on the sites, describing localized states, (ii) Tight-binding (TB) orbitals, suitable for metallic phases with delocalized electrons, and (iii) Mean-field Hubbard (MFH) orbitals, capable of describing both localized and liquid-like states depending on $U/t$.
-The orbital type yielding to the best fixed-node DMC energy for a given set of system parameters was chosen for further numerical analysis.
+Our VMC and DMC calculations were performed using Slater-Jastrow trial wave functions constructed from three different types of orbitals: (i) Gaussian functions on the sites, describing localized states, (ii) Tight-binding (TB) orbitals, suitable for metallic phases with delocalized electrons, and (iii) Mean-field Hubbard (MFH) orbitals, capable of describing both localized and liquid-like states depending on $U_{t}/t$ (see a section "Details of QMC calculations" in SM \cite{Supplemental}).
+The orbital type yielding the best fixed-node DMC energy for a given set of system parameters was chosen for further numerical analysis.
 The details of our VMC and DMC approach can be found in Ref.\ \onlinecite{PhysRevB.108.L161114}.